shirakurak/shirakurak/README.md

 - I’m @shirakurak.
 - work as an programmer in now.
-- interested in ... yes, I'm thinking about it.
+- interested in ... owl :)